Divergent series: past, present, future: The past

 What is now the link between the divergent power series $\hat{f}(x)$ and the function $f(x)$?
-We will show that the difference between $f(x)$ and a partial sum is smaller than the first neglected term (this part has been inspired by \cite{R2}).
+We will show that the difference between $f(x)$ and a partial sum of the series is smaller than the first neglected term (this part has been inspired by \cite{R2}).
 This is exactly as in the Leibniz criterion for alternating series.

 \begin{proposition} For any $x\geq0$

 \end{proposition} {\scshape Proof.} We use the following formula which is easily checked

 Then